 After nearly 2 months of implementation to grasp the support needs of students and deploy for students and workers to register to participate, the "Spring Journey" program brought 06 cadres, lecturers, civil servants, workers and 225 students back to their hometowns to celebrate Tet.
 The students participating in the program come from member universities, affiliated with Ho Chi Minh City National University and some from universities and colleges outside Ho Chi Minh City National University, who are residing at the Ho Chi Minh City National University Dormitory.

-The journey will pass through 17 provinces and cities with 02 main routes: the Central route through the provinces of Binh Thuan , Ninh Thuan, Khanh Hoa, Phu Yen, Binh Dinh, Quang Ngai, Quang Nam, Da Nang, Hue, Quang Tri, Quang Binh, Ha Tinh, Nghe An, Thanh Hoa; the Central Highlands route through the provinces of Dak Nong, Dak Lak, Gia Lai.
+The journey will pass through 17 provinces and cities with 02 main routes: the Central route through the provinces of Binh Thuan, Ninh Thuan, Khanh Hoa, Phu Yen, Binh Dinh, Quang Ngai, Quang Nam, Da Nang, Hue, Quang Tri, Quang Binh, Ha Tinh, Nghe An, Thanh Hoa; the Central Highlands route through the provinces of Dak Nong, Dak Lak, Gia Lai.

-Also in the program, VNU-HCM organized a meeting and presented gifts to 225 students celebrating Tet away from home, including 58 boarding students at VNU-HCM Dormitory (45 Vietnamese students, 13 foreign students) and 178 non-resident students who did not return home to celebrate Tet.
+Also in the program, VNU-HCM organized a meeting and gave gifts to 225 students celebrating Tet away from home, including 58 boarding students at VNU-HCM Dormitory (45 Vietnamese students, 13 foreign students) and 178 non-resident students who did not return home to celebrate Tet.
 Taking care of students celebrating Tet away from home is an annual activity that the Party Committee and Board of Directors of VNU-HCM pay close attention to and direct.

-Speaking at the ceremony, Associate Professor, Dr. Vu Hai Quan, Member of the Party Central Committee, Director of VNU-HCM shared: With the desire to help students, especially those with difficult circumstances, have the opportunity to return home to celebrate Tet with their families, the Board of Directors of VNU-HCM has implemented the program "Spring Journey" to bring students and workers back to their hometown to celebrate Tet and meet students to celebrate Tet away from home in the Spring of Giap Thin 2024.
+Speaking at the ceremony, Associate Professor, Dr. Vu Hai Quan, Member of the Party Central Committee, Director of VNU-HCM shared: With the desire to help students, especially those with difficult circumstances, have the conditions to return home to celebrate Tet with their families, the Board of Directors of VNU-HCM has implemented the program "Spring Journey" to bring students and workers back to their hometown to celebrate Tet and meet students to celebrate Tet away from home in the Spring of Giap Thin 2024.

 “The Spring Journey is a journey of love connection for students.
-Although you study together at VNU-HCM, live and work together in the dormitory of VNU-HCM, you may have never met or known each other.
-Therefore, on the bus trips, on the route from Ho Chi Minh City to Thanh Hoa, from Ho Chi Minh City to the Central Highlands, I hope you will meet and share about your student life, your learning process at VNU-HCM and your dreams and aspirations” – Associate Professor, Dr. Vu Hai Quan expressed.
+Although you study at VNU-HCM, live and work in the dormitory of VNU-HCM, you may have never met or known each other.
+Therefore, on the bus trips, from Ho Chi Minh City to Thanh Hoa, from Ho Chi Minh City to the Central Highlands, I hope you will meet and share about your student life, your learning process at VNU-HCM and your dreams and aspirations” – Associate Professor, Dr. Vu Hai Quan expressed.

 Nguyen Quynh Huong, a third-year student at the University of Social Sciences and Humanities (VNU-HCM), said: This is the second year I celebrate Tet in Saigon.
 When I see my friends returning home to celebrate Tet, I also feel sad and homesick.
 Luckily, the dormitory also organizes many spring and Tet activities for the students staying behind, which makes me feel comforted.
 Along with that, my roommate and I have also planned to go to exhibitions and spring flower markets in Saigon to feel the spring atmosphere./.